Sustainable Newburgh transport

 In 2017 the Scottish Greens, concerned that few new rail projects had been proposed over the previous 12 years, suggested a number of initiatives to address this perceived inertia.
 One proposal was to create 20 small pop-up stations to test passenger demand.

-It would speed up the lengthy and very onerous procedure for assessing the viability of reopening a new station.
+It would speed up the lengthy and onerous procedure for assessing the viability of reopening a new station.

 A pop-up halt would be the simplest of station with a short platform - perhaps as little as 15 metres - a ticket machine, an electronic timetable, a simple shelter and sufficient infrastructure to make it accessible.
 The twenty sites suggested were mostly located in rural locations.
 One of them was Newburgh.